gophergala/golab/README.md

 - [html/template](http://golang.org/pkg/html/template/) package is used to generate the UI web page
 - [encoding/base64](http://golang.org/pkg/encoding/base64/) package is used to generate and decode embedded image resources to/form Base64 strings
 - [flag](http://golang.org/pkg/flag/) package is used to enable basic configuration through the command line

+Under the Hood (Implementation)
+---

+**Game Engine / Simulation**

+As mentioned earlier, everything is calculated and stored in the (Go) application.
+As an architectural pattern, I chose [Model-View-Controller (MVC)](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
+Although I did not enforce everything but logically this pattern is followed.

+The `model` package defines the basic types and data structures of the game.
+The `view` package is responsible for the UI of the game.
+The UI is a thin HTML layer, it contains an HTML page with some embedded JavaScript.
+No external JavaScript libraries are used, everything is "self-made".
+At the GoLab "side" the `net/http` package is used to serve the HTTP clients (browsers).

+The `ctrl` package is the controller or the _engine_ of the game, it implements all the game logic.
+It runs in an endless loop, and processes events from the UI client, performs calculation of moving objects and updates the image / view of the Labyrinth.

+Since there might be multiple goroutines running parallel, communication between the `view` and the `ctrl/model` is done via channels.
+Also to prevent incomplete/flickering images sent to the clients, the engine performs explicit "model" locking while the next phase of the game is calculated.

+**Communication between the (Go) application and the browser (UI):**

+- When GoLab is started, it starts an HTTP(web) server.
+- Either GoLab auto-opens the UI web page in the default browser (default) or the player manually opens it.
+- The UI web page is served by the web server.
+- The UI web page presents the view of the game in the form of an HTML image.
+This image is then periodically refreshed (by JavaScript code).
+- Clicks on the view image is detected by JavaScript code and are sent back to the server via AJAX calls.
+The server processes them.
+- Quality is a parameter which is attached to the image urls when the view is requested.
+- The FPS parameter is just used at the client side to time image refreshing.
+- New Game request is also sent in an AJAX call.
+- The Cheat link opens a new browser tab directed to a URL whose handler sends a snapshot image of the whole Labyrinth.

 Usefulness
 ---